Updated on 7/01/2026

 The Ninja Crispi is one of the only air fryers that’s truly PFAS- and plastic-free.
 Its borosilicate glass bowls and all-metal internals mean no coatings, fumes, or synthetics ever touch food.
 You can prep, cook, serve, and store everything in the same bowl, complete with snap-lock lids for leftovers.
 It’s perfect for singles or couples who want quick, low-tox meals and easy cleanup in a compact design.

-- 100% PFAS- & plastic-free food path (borosilicate glass + metal).
-Ninja’s own words: “The Crispi unit strictly has metal components internally around its heating element.”
+- PFAS- & plastic-free food path: borosilicate glass bowls & metal internals.
+Ninja confirmed: “The Crispi unit strictly has metal components internally around its heating element.”

-- The PowerPod stores on top of the nestable containers—excellent space-saving design.
+- PowerPod stores on top of the nestable containers to save space.

 - Simple, reliable controls.